 But clearly StandDesk has put more thought into the user experience, and has much clearer and easier-to-read instructions on how to recover from error modes.
 But errors we did get, repeatedly.
+That’s not a good thing if you’re trying to create a better user experience, let’s be honest.
 Another oddity is that on ascent the motors start off slightly out of sync, causing the desk to wobble every time it starts upwards.
 The wobble settles out after a couple of inches of movement.
 Like the Jiecang desks, the StandDesk’s motors start to slow down and whine louder as more weight is added.

 One Usually Pays for What they Get

-As with most things, you get what you pay for.
+As with most things, you get what you pay for, and you pay for what you get.
 While the StandDesk Pro is a bargain compared to the Jiecang-based competition, it doesn’t perform as well at the margins.
 If you’re not a particularly tall person, and your desk isn’t particularly wide (60″ or narrower) you will probably never notice any instability.
 The StandDesk base opens up 11″ less than the Jiecang horizontally, so 80″+ tops are out of the question for sure.
-If you’re on the taller end of the scale you may be better off with a competing product; and if you’re really tall (or plan to use an office treadmill) you’ll want to look into a desk with leg extensions (extending the top end height to 55″) like iMovR’s, which none of the Chinese base manufacturers—or American ones, for that matter—offer as an option.
+If you’re on the taller end of the scale you may be better off with a competing product; and if you’re really tall (or plan to use an under-desk office treadmill) you’ll want to look into a desk with leg extensions (extending the top end height to 55″) like iMovR’s, which none of the other Chinese base manufacturers—or American ones, for that matter—offer as an option.

 StandDesk sells a stability-enhancement bar for this base that runs between the bottom tubes of the lifting columns, about 18″ off the ground, as a $50 upgrade.
 We did not receive one to test, so we can’t comment on its effectiveness in reducing the inherent instability of the frame, though we did read one person’s online review who commented that the stability bar didn’t do much to reduce the shakes.
 And that’s not particularly surprising given that there are other factors at play that contribute more, like the deflection in the lifting columns and the weak crossbar arrangement.
 These “shin-crusher” bars were designed out of most desks years ago (GeekDesk and a few others are still lagging in this regard), placing heftier crossbars directly under the desktop, and out of site, in lieu of the visible and annoying stability bar, but if you want to reduce the flex in the parallelogram that is a standing desk, it is one measure for doing so.